Inheritance Tax – Part I

 There is no exemption for property passing to family members.
 This is a harsh measure.
 This means that no matter what the size of the estate, if there is taxable transfer, inheritance tax is due.
 Small estates are given no relief.
 This means that the first dollar passing to a child is taxable.

 The inheritance tax does not apply to the proceeds of life insurance (in any amount) on the life of the decedent.
 Property passing to a qualifying charity is exempt from the application of the inheritance tax.
 The tax must be paid within nine (9) months of the decedent’s death.
-If the tax is paid within three months of the date of death, there is a five percent discount available for early payment.
+If the tax is paid within three months of the date of death, there is a five percent discount on the tax available for early payment.

 The executor of the decedent’s will is responsible for reporting assets and paying the tax on all assets in the estate or any other assets subject to inheritance tax that are known to him.
-Otherwise, the recipient of property is responsible for filing a return and paying the tax.
+Otherwise, the recipient of the property is responsible for filing a return and paying the tax.
 For example, if a child receives a bank account because it was in joint names with the decedent and the account was not reported by the executor, it is that child’s responsibility to make sure the account is reported properly and the tax is paid.

 What property is subject to tax?
 First, all property passing under the will or by intestacy is taxable.
-This includes real estate, bank accounts, stocks and bonds, mutual funds, partnership interests, sole proprietorships, collectibles, jewelry, household furnishings.
+This includes real estate, bank accounts, stocks and bonds, mutual funds, partnership interests, sole proprietorships, collectibles, jewelry, and household furnishings.
 All items must be valued as of the date of death.
 This means appraisals for real estate, businesses, jewelry, furnishings and the like.
 Only real estate and physical objects located in Pennsylvania are subject to the tax.
 Real estate and physical objects located in other states cannot be taxed by Pennsylvania.
-(But be cautious, they may be taxed by the state in which they are located.)
+(But beware, they may be taxed by the state in which they are located.)

 Some transfers of property that were made during the decedent’s lifetime are subject to the inheritance tax.
 Gifts made within one year of death are subject to the inheritance tax to the extent they exceed $3,000 per donee per calendar year.
-For example, if Dad gives his children each $10,000 and then dies within 12 months, $7,000 of the gift to each child is subject to tax at the six percent rate.
+For example, if Dad gives his children each $10,000 and then dies within 12 months, $7,000 of the gift to each child is subject to tax at the four and one-half percent rate.
 If he gave $3,000 twice in the last twelve months, once in the last calendar year and again in the calendar year of his death, then $6,000 is exempt and inheritance tax is only due on $4,000.
 Gifts in any amount made more than one year before the date of death are not subject to the tax.

 Similarly, if the decedent had transferred all of her assets to a revocable trust during her life, the full value of the trust assets on her date of death are subject to inheritance tax.
-These trust are sometimes called “living trusts.”
+These trusts are sometimes called “living trusts.”
 No inheritance taxes or estate taxes are saved by such trusts.